R Basic

 # Output: [1] "logical"

-Here is the guide for checking if a vector is empty efficiently.
+Here is a guide for checking if a vector is empty efficiently.

 Using vector() function